Pokémon Super Mystery Dungeon: Plot

-During this time, the player wakes up in a world called the Voidlands and is reunited with most of the Society.
-As they try to find a way back to their world, they discover that the planet's life source, the Tree of Life, was once pulled toward the sun by the entity, now known as Dark Matter, but was stopped by 'the alignment of the stars'.
-However, they are attacked by manifestations of the Voidlands' darkness.
-Raikou, Entei, and Suicune save the player, partner, and Mawile, but the others are incapacitated.
-They make their way up Reverse Mountain, the only way out of the Voidlands, but the battle at the top is so fierce that the player and partner's allies have to sacrifice themselves to let them escape.
+The player awakens in a world called the Voidlands and is reunited with most of the Society.
+They discover that the planet's life source, the Tree of Life, was once almost pulled into the sun by the entity, now known as Dark Matter.
+They are attacked by manifestations of the Voidlands' darkness.
+Raikou, Entei, and Suicune save the player and partner, but the others are incapacitated.
+They escape the Voidlands, but the player and partner's allies have to sacrifice themselves.